AOT-Technologies/node-wire/docs/packaging.md

 The `docker/*/Dockerfile` images are **demonstration templates** for packaging a single connector as a standalone MCP server.
 They are not production orchestration artefacts.

+For a local end-to-end walkthrough (build wheels first, then build Docker images that consume those wheels), see [docs/local-packages-to-images.md](local-packages-to-images.md).

 ```bash
 docker build -f docker/smtp/Dockerfile -t nw-smtp .
 docker build -f docker/google-drive/Dockerfile -t nw-google-drive .